|Home >> Vacation Photography Tips|

 Too often, landscape photos fall flat because they don’t give viewers a sense of “being there.”
 Including a foreground, mid-ground and background adds depth to landscape photos.
 Choosing a strong foreground element, like an interesting boulder or bright flowers, gives the viewer a sense of detail within the bigger picture.

 Tip: Try crouching down to a low vantage point to make smaller foreground elements appear larger in the photo.
 This makes your photos appear more three-dimensional.
-Using the in-camera “Pop Art” feature on Olympus’ E-30 or E-620 will further enhance the colors of your images, making them more saturated and vivid.
+Using the in-camera “Pop Art” Art Filter feature found in newer Olympus cameras will further enhance the colors of your images, making them more saturated and vivid.
 Your pictures will express the joyful, lighthearted feeling of the Pop Art style of the 1960s.2.
 Downsize

 The majesty of a huge mountain practically begs for a photo.
 However, as mentioned above, these kind of photos lack definition and texture.
 Your viewers will not know what to look at first in the photo.
 Go ahead and take the big picture.
 Then, add context to your photo by capturing textures of the rock, wildflower petals or small, nestling animals.
 You’ll find a whole new world of photo opportunities in the macro world.